vacp2p/rfc-index/vac/tutorials/build-a-waku-relay.md

 ## Configuration

 Your node must use configurations detailed in [11/WAKU2-RELAY](https://rfc.vac.dev/spec/11/).
-The [11/WAKU2-RELAY](https://rfc.vac.dev/spec/11/) is the most important protocol to implement, as all Waku nodes should be a running a relay.
+The [11/WAKU2-RELAY](https://rfc.vac.dev/spec/11/) should be the first protocol to implement when building your Waku node.

-Let's set up the basic libp2p modules that are need for a Waku Relay.
+Let's set up the required libp2p modules first.
-First, lets create a directory for our new project:
+Create a directory for our new project:

 ``` bash